Quickly Developing General C++ Host Programs on WSL

 return 0;

-}Build (in the WSL terminal or the VS Code integrated terminal):
+add_executable(hello_wsl src/main.cpp)Build (in the WSL terminal or VS Code's integrated terminal):

-./helloIf you installed and are using the CMake Tools extension: open the project root directory, and the extension will provide Configure and Build buttons in the bottom status bar.
-Simply click them; you can also select different kits (gcc/clang) and build directories.
+cmake --build .If you installed and are using the CMake Tools extension: Open the project root directory.
+The extension will provide Build and Debug buttons in the status bar at the bottom.
+You can click these to build or debug, and select different kits (gcc/clang) and build directories.

 Configuring Debugging in VS Code (Using gdb from ms-vscode.cpptools)

-Create a launch.json file in the project's .vscode directory (using the cpptools cppdbg):
+Create .vscode/launch.json in your project directory (using the cpptools generator):

 {